-Sure, people get bored whilst waiting to board, but nowadays browsing the aisles is no longer the only entertainment option.
+Sure, people still get bored whilst waiting to board, but nowadays browsing the aisles is no longer the only entertainment option.
 Free wifi in airports and the ability to download endless content from streaming services mean that flyers have more competing for their attention than just a few bargain items.
 So it’s up to retailers to come up with ideas that will genuinely entice customers to browse and buy.

 Duty free shopping is a very visual experience - think shiny counters full of even shinier products, manned by glamorous sales associates.
 In this kind of setting, consistently high brand and operational standards are essential.
 And not only that, but consumers are also increasingly looking for innovative shopping experiences.

 Some brands have gone down the experiential route.
 For example, Moët Hennessey have launched a seasonal pop-up at Sydney Airport where customers can personalize bottles of champagne with names and personal messages.

 Airports such as Heathrow now have personal shopping services, JFK offers AR/VR experiences, and Hong Kong International now boasts a pre-order duty free app.
 Hong Kong’s approach is particularly interesting as it provides the immediacy and convenience that makes online shopping so popular.
 This frees up the customer’s time to do more browsing and makes them more inclined to buy.

 Vacationers love an impulse buy - capitalize on it

 One of the major factors driving travel retail sales is the power of the impulse buy.
 When people are in vacation mode, they’re far more inclined to treat themselves and splurge on products they wouldn’t normally buy.
 This makes airports the ideal space for luxury shopping.